 Besides having a more user-friendly interface, the core advantage of apps like MacFly Pro over the manual approach to finding large files is in automation.
 Take MacFly Pro for example, with the help of built-in Smart Assistant it will automatically give you notice of big files that are on your Mac for over 30 days.
 You also keep the option of scanning for large files manually:

-• open MacFly Pro and select Tools
+• open MacFly Pro and select Big Files in the Tools section

 • Start Scanning and hit Review Files upon scan completion